Chymyst/chymyst-core/docs/chymyst02.md

 Note that this error will occur only when reactions actually start and the run-time condition is evaluated to `false`.
 Also, the exception may be thrown on another thread, which may not be immediately visible.
 For these reasons, it is not easy to catch errors of this type, either at compile time or at run time.
-To avoid these problems, it is advisable to reorganize the chemistry such that reply actions (and, more generally, output molecule injections) are unconditional.
+To avoid these problems, it is advisable to reorganize the chemistry such that reply actions (and, more generally, output molecule emissions) are unconditional.